meteor-gazelle/meteor-gazelle/doc/specs/wiki.md

 **Brief:** Comments must be able to be added to articles.

+**Precondition:**

-**Precondition:** The user has the wiki comment permission or the wiki management permission enabled.
+* The user has the appropriate user class to view the article and has the wiki comment permission or the wiki management permission enabled, or has the wiki administration permission enabled.

 **Trigger:** The user clicks submit on the comment page.